Effin: Wells

 Lady's Well is in the townland of Ballyshanedehy in the parish of Effin.
 It is located about 600 metres north of the Ballyhea-Ardpatrick road.
-The well had ceased to be a place of pilgrimage by the early 1900s but continued to provide water for local people for domestic use up to the 1940s.
-It is lined in local stone and has recently been restored by the landowner on whose property it lies.
+The well, previously considered as holy well, ceased to be a place of pilgrimage by the early 1900s, but continued to provide water for local people for domestic use up to the 1940s.
+It is lined in local stone and was restored by the landowner on whose property it lies.

-There is a well located in the townland of Ballymacshaneboy located about a mile and a half south of the Ballyhea-Ardpatrick road at the foot of the Ballyhoura mountains.
-This well was known as 'Tobar Rí an Domhnaigh', which means 'The well of the King of Sunday'.
+There is also a well located in the townland of Ballymacshaneboy located about a mile and a half south of the Ballyhea-Ardpatrick road at the foot of the Ballyhoura mountains.
+This well was known as Tobar Rí an Domhnaigh, meaning 'well of the King of Sunday'.
 Nine smaller wells surround this well.
-This well is enclosed by an earthen bank of circular form believed to be in the shape of an eye.
-It was said that the bank was constructed by a local man when he regained his sight at the well.
-It is also believed that the well was stone-lined by a grateful father whose daughter's senses were restored after a fall from a horse, upon bathing her eyes and forehead with water from the well.
-A local man by the name of Tom Comber cleaned around the well in 1966 and erected a little shrine which contained statues, medals and rosary beads.
-The well is maintained and people still regularly visit it.
-But some well-meaning individuals erected a statue of the Blessed Virgin at this well in recent years.
-This has given rise to some confusion regarding the name of the well, with people now calling it Lady's Well, which is an entirely different well in the adjacent townland.
-There are no organized devotions there now, although it is still regarded as a holy well.
+This well is enclosed by an earthen bank of circular form.
+It is believed that the well was stone-lined by a grateful father whose daughter's senses were restored after a fall from a horse, upon bathing her eyes and forehead with water from the well.
+A local man cleaned around the well in 1966 and erected a small shrine.
+The well is maintained and people still visit it.

+Toberacran, a well in the townland of Gortnacrank, derived its name from Tobar a' Chrann, meaning "well of the tree".
 Toberacran ceased to be a pilgrimage site by 1840.
-Toberacran, in the townland of Gortnacrank, derived its name from Tobar a' Chrann, meaning "well of the tree".

-Saint Bridgit's Well in Kilbreedy townland was no longer a pattern site in 1840.
+Saint Bridgit's Well in Kilbreedy townland was no longer a pattern site by 1840.
 It was a small clear pool, roughly lined with stones.
 One large stone was set on edge beside the well.
-It was formerly very popular for its alleged power to cure sickness, especially sore eyes.
+It was formerly known for its alleged power to cure sickness, especially sore eyes.

-Danahar mentions a well in the parish, Toberreendoney, this is the anglicised version of 'Tobar Rí an Domhnaigh'.
-Danaher refers to two other wells in the parish, namely Tobernea and Toberbansha, but did not believe that they were holy wells.
+Danahar mentions a well in the parish, Toberreendoney, which is the anglicised version of 'Tobar Rí an Domhnaigh'.
+Danaher refers to two other wells in the parish, namely Tobernea and Toberbansha, but does not describe them as holy wells.

-Effin Creamery

-Effin cheese is made in the local creamery.
-Many local farmers formerly brought their milk to the creamery.